nikkorn/mistreevous/README.md

     },
 };

-/** Create the behaviour tree, passing our tree definition and the entity that we are modelling behaviour for. */ const behaviourTree = new BehaviourTree(definition, entity);
+/** Create the behaviour tree, passing our tree definition and the agent that we are modelling behaviour for. */ const behaviourTree = new BehaviourTree(definition, agent);

 /** Step the tree. */
 behaviourTree.step();